systemcraftsman/reactive-coffeeshop-demo/README.md

 > TODO: Image A-team photo here

-While thinking about all these and taking a sip of your frappucino (you are trying to drink it slowly this time), a man with a fedora hat, who will introduce himself later as "Kafka", walks into the coffee shop and sits beside you.
+While thinking about all these and taking a sip of your cappuccino (you are trying to drink it slowly this time), a man with a fedora hat, who will introduce himself later as "Kafka", walks into the coffee shop and sits beside you.

 Orders a "Chai" -actually by trying a couple of times- and faces the same problem.